Gayatri-143/Gayatri-143/README.md

 ## About Me

--  Actively preparing for Data Science internships
+-  Actively preparing for Internships
 -  Strong foundation in DSA (Python)
 -  Experienced in EDA & model building
 -  Built structured OOP systems in Java